What College Students Should Know about Minor in Possession (MIP) Laws in Michigan

 Your Third & Subsequent MIP Violations

-If you are found guilty of a third misdemeanor, then you can expect a fine of up to $500, or alternatively up to 60 days in jail for those violating probation, avoiding fines, or skipping treatment.
+If you are found guilty of a third offense, you can expect a misdemeanor punishable with a fine of up to $500, or alternatively up to 60 days in jail for those violating probation, avoiding fines, or skipping treatment.
 Those convicted of MIP with two or more prior offenses will have their driver's license suspended by the Michigan Secretary for 12 months, with the opportunity to get a restricted license after 90 days.

 Don't Forfeit Your Future For A Night Out